lino-framework/book/docs/specs/vat.rst

 considered part of the EU.

-So the :attr:`country <lino_xl.lib.contacts.Partner.country>` field of a partner indirectly influences which `VAT regimes`_ are available this partner.
+So the :attr:`country <lino_xl.lib.contacts.Partner.country>` field of a partner influences which `VAT regimes`_ are available for this partner.

 Available VAT regimes
 =====================